November 30 marks the birthday of one of the great men of modern history.

 Shortly after German surrender the British Conservative Party lost control of Parliament, and Churchill was no longer Prime Minister.
 He returned to that office in 1951-55, toward the end of his active political life, but his great service to his nation had been finished.
 During the interim, Churchill had warned us about the great danger posed by Britain’s and the United States’ late ally, the Soviet Union, and he coined the term “The Iron Curtain” to describe the barrier erected by Communism between East and West.

 Churchill died on January 24, 1965, honored by his countrymen and free men of every nation.
 Statesman, soldier, patriot, war leader, orator and author, we have rarely seen his equal.
 I was fortunate enough to be alive and politically conscious during many of his more prominent years.
-I thank God that this great man was alive during a time of civilization’s most pressing need.
+I thank God that this great man was present during a time of civilization’s most pressing need.